-If you’re living with a life-changing condition, our Day Services based at Wokingham and Newbury offer you support in a calm, friendly environment.
-You can access medical services and care.
-There’s also the chance to meet and chat with others in similar circumstances to you – to relax with a cup of tea, do some activities, and give carers a break.
+If you’re living with a life-changing condition, you can attend outpatient appointments with specialist Sue Ryder Nurses and doctors at our clinics in Reading, Newbury and Wokingham.
+There’s also the chance to meet and chat with others in similar circumstances to you – to relax with a cup of tea and try some activities at both the Reading and Newbury sites.

 Hospice at Home

-If you’d prefer to receive care in your home, our community services teams can bring all their expertise directly to you.
+If you’d prefer to receive care in your home, our clinical nurse specialists can bring all their expertise directly to you.

 Our services include: